 Do you need to have a qualification?

 Interestingly, not all job advertisements specify a related academic or professional qualification.
-For some employers, a degree in Public Relations or Marketing is viewed as ‘desirable’ but not essential – though it can be handy, as Natalie explains.
+For some employers, a degree in Public Relations or Marketing is viewed as ‘desirable’ but not essential – though it can be handy.

 If you don’t have a degree, don’t worry, there are many other routes into PR providing you can demonstrate the skills and attributes that the recruiter is looking for.
 Write a blog, so that they can see your writing abilities.
 Make sure you know all about the industry by keeping up to date with PR news and events.
 Show them how personable and chatty you are – the role will require confidence in dealing with people at all levels, so let recruiters see that you’re not flustered.